Mrigankkh/CIFAR-10-Image-Classification/README.md

 # CIFAR-10-Image-Classification

 In this project, I have classified images from the CIFAR-10 dataset  using CNN and ResNet model..
-The dataset consists of airplanes, dogs, cats, and other objects.I have  trained my model on Google Colab using thousands of images in the training set and attained an accuracy of XX.XX% against the test set.
+The dataset consists of airplanes, dogs, cats, and other objects.I have  trained my model on Google Colab using thousands of images in the training set and attained an accuracy of 90.31% against the test set.

 # Contents
 1. Python Libraries